cyb3run1c0rn/raptor_prompt_framework/WHITEPAPER.md

 >
 > Keep your response clear and professional.
 >
-> Here is my idea or goal: I want a fully built automatically generated web platform for predicting cardano progress.
-It should be a simple overview to allow for gaming trades".
+> Here is my idea or goal: **I want a fully built automatically generated web platform for predicting cardano progress.
+It should be a simple overview to allow for gaming trades**".

 2. Use the output as the perfect prompt for your requirements.